6 Simple ways to Improve Employee Motivation

 We've tackled the definition of Employee Engagement, why it's important and a simple mental model of how to approach the underlying needs that drive it.
 Practically improving things means first measuring where they are right now.
 Here are a few methods you can use to do so.

-I always like to hear examples of how this is working for our readers so email us at firstname.lastname@example.org with your stories or feedback on this topic, I'd love to hear them!
+We always like to hear examples of how this is working for our readers so email us at email@example.com with your stories or feedback on this topic, we'd love to hear them!